arifseyda/AssetManagementforICS/README.md

 This asset management tool was developed in the National Testbed Center project (Center SAU - https://center.sakarya.edu.tr).
 The developed software has been tested in this test bed center.

+Python pyshark library, which uses tshark infrastructure, is used to listen to the network.
+The pyqt library was used to create the visualization.

 In this asset management tool, 3 different methods are used to discover and make sense of assets.
 These methods are passive listening, active querying and making sense of metadata information.

 # Passive Listening